 Spain: wildfires in eastern Valencia region.
 Towns of Ontinyent and Bocairent affected with nearby evacuations of residents.over 6 years ago

 Spain: storms in Valencia claim one life.
-Emergency services called out to 322 incidents.over 6 years ago
+Emergency services called out to 322 incidents.almost 7 years ago

 Recommended vaccinations for Valencia